rfisla/FINAL-PROJECT-OF-KSCHOOL-MASTER/README.md

 - Standarizing the data with **Standard Scaler.**
 - Normalizing samples individually to unit norm with **Normalizer.**
 - Transforming features by scaling each feature to a given range (0,1) with **MinMax Scaler.**
+*I reject the Robust Scaler because the results were very poor*

 The trained models were: